slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - pay double and insist on ten times the quality. -- Naval Ravikant*

 > *'Zero-sum games tend towards conflict.
 Positive-sum games tend towards cooperation.' -- Naval Ravikant*
+- To negotiate is to have options.
+-->

-> *'Negotiations are won by whoever cares less.' -- Naval Ravikant -->
+> *'Negotiations are won by whoever cares less.' -- Naval Ravikant*

-You don’t get what you deserve in life, you only get what you negotiate.
+You don’t get what you deserve in life, only what you negotiate.

 Negotiation establishes the price (exchange rate between money and value).
-That said, a bad/good negotiation means that you are giving more/less value than receiving for it.
+That said, a good negotiation means that you are giving less value than receiving for it and vice-versa.

 Hints:

-- If you want to go fast, let the other part go first.
+- To go fast, let the other part go first.
 - You can only negotiate with integrous people.
 - Tone of voice is a big clue to know with whom we are negotiating.
 The analytical cold guy is very patient.
-The assertive guy (eg. Trump) wants to make it fast.
+The assertive guy wants to make it fast.
 For the accomodator, the relationship is the most important.
-- You don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.
+- You should be playful and smart, taking the other to mirror your good mood also.
-- Mirroring and reword.
-Repeating the last one to three words of the other person.
+- Mirroring by repeating the last few words of the other person.
 It opens up people’s brain.
-Its' very effective.
-Test the firmness of what they want.
-People didn't even realize it.
+It tests the firmness of what they want.
-- The more you take, the more you can give back in meaningless concessions.
+- Never negotiate with binary questions: prefer '«What can you do?» instead of «Will you do this?»'
+- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
+- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell.
 - «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
-- Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
-- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
-- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell.
-- To negotiate is to have options.
+- The more you take, the more you can give back in meaningless concessions.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*